Florida single moms government assistance programs

 Head Start

-Head Start in Florida provides social and educational services to children aged 3 to 5.
-There is also the Early Head Start program for children from birth to three years.
-Locate the nearest Head Start program in your region.
-Contact the Florida Head Start State Collaboration Office by fax at (850) 921-0025 or by email at lilli.copp@oel.myflorida.com.
+As a single mother who has benefited from the Head Start program in Florida, I understand the importance of early childhood education and support.
+Head Start offers invaluable social and educational services to children aged 3 to 5, and there’s also the Early Head Start program for the littlest ones, from birth to three years old.
+To find the nearest Head Start program in your area, and for personalized assistance, you can reach out to the Florida Head Start State Collaboration Office at (850) 921-0025 or via email at lilli.copp@oel.myflorida.com.

 Supplemental Nutrition Assistance Program (SNAP)